 Here you can find my free crochet pattern of the Lovely heart bun hat – knit stitch version.
-It’s great to make for Valentine’s day.
+It’s a great hat to make for Valentine’s day.
 This version is made with the knit stitch, also called the waistcoat stitch or central single crochet stitch.

 Normal version of this hat

 The knit stitch looks amazing but takes a lot of time.
 Also many people seem to have problems with the tension of the knit stitch.
 So I decided to make another version with normal crochet stitches which is faster and better if you’re planning on selling these hats or if you don’t have that much time.
 Click here for this normal version.

 I’ve made a video explaining how to make the knit stitch/central single crochet stitch

 – Worsted yarn that matches the hook size.
 Pink and grey (or any other color you like).

 Inc: increase (2 stitches in next stitch)

 **: repeat between **

 (): amount of stitches at the end of the row

 Csc: Central single crochet (I use this abbreviation because it’s easier than writing ‘knit stitch’ everywhere)